Taking action to shape the humanitarian sector

 As we all know, multiple changes are underway in the humanitarian sector.
 These changes include ceding more power and control to local responders, ensuring that humanitarian workers and communities are safeguarded, operating with new approaches and technology...
 For these to be successful, the humanitarian community needs to ensure there is sufficient professionalism in the sector, and individuals operate with the necessary competencies.
 Recognising the professional functions that exist and the increasing understanding of the competencies they require will help organisations and individuals to adapt to new challenges and eventually, better answer the needs of vulnerable people.
-While initiatives seek to give more visibility to professions and careers in humanitarian action (HPass, ELRHA...), there is currently no holistic, exhaustive and prospective publication on this crucial theme: as an actor in the professionalisation of the humanitarian sector, Bioforce is launching, with the support of the Principality of Monaco, the first international study on humanitarian professions.
+While initiatives seek to give more visibility to professions and careers in humanitarian action (HPass, ELRHA...), there is currently no holistic, exhaustive and prospective publication on this crucial theme: as an actor in the professionalisation of the humanitarian sector, Bioforce has launched, with the support of the Principality of Monaco, the first international study on humanitarian professions.

 Developing standards for training and for assessing skills: the HPass initiative.

 Enabling access to quality training and the recognition of humanitarian skills: this was done in 2018 following a global consultation by developing two quality standards established for and by the aid sector.
 The “Humanitarian Learning Standards”, the “Standards for the Assessment of Humanitarian Competencies” and the quality assurance mechanism (including a self-evaluation tool and a certification tool) have been run by HLA (Humanitarian Learning Academy), RedR, Pearson Education and Bioforce since 2016.